-Understanding Skill Execution Scope
+Understanding Skill Execution Details

 When creating or editing a skill, you must define its execution scope to control where the skill can be invoked.